kubekit99/kustomize-deckhand-poc/deckhand-poc-ascrd/README.md

 ### Notes

+Here are the following issues that still need to be addresed:

 - Added "#jeb" in some "required" fields in validation.
 Since the substitution plugin is not implemented yet, some required fields are not part of the CRD hence the syntax is incorrect.
 - Need to implement a plugin to automatize the usage of variables as in [replacement](https://github.com/kubekit99/kustomize-deckhand-poc/blob/master/deckhand-poc-ascrd/replacement/sample-doc.yaml#L34).